Tom Standage: Early life and career

-Standage was born in the Greenwich quarter of South East London, the eldest of his parents' three sons.
+Standage was born in Greenwich, in South East London, the eldest of his parents' three sons.
 He attended Oxford University where he studied engineering and computing.
 He then went on to work as a science and technology writer for The Guardian and The Daily Telegraph.

 Standage often bases his writing on the areas of science, technology and business on historical analogies.
 He has published a collection of articles and surveys from The Economist and six books, including The Victorian Internet, a history of the development of the telegraph and the social ramifications associated with it.
 Standage argues that the development of the internet mirrors that of the telegraph in that both represented dramatic increases in the speed and transmission of information, and because both were controversial in their time for perceived and actual negative consequences.

 Standage's most recent work includes Writing on the Wall (2013).

 Standage is the drummer in the band Sebastopol.